Russia's 'Justin Bieber' seeks to take world by storm

 It would be no surprise if most fans outside of Russia had not heard of Dynamo Moscow forward Alexander Kokorin, 23, but that is likely to change by the end of the tournament.

-Kokorin, who has a vague resemblance to the Canadian pop-star Justin Bieber, started his career in his home town of Valuyki, about 800 kilometers south of Moscow.
+Kokorin, who has a vague resemblance to the Canadian pop-star Justin Bieber, started his career in his home town of Valuyki, about 800 kilometres south of Moscow.

 He moved to the Russian capital after being snapped up by Lokomotiv Moscow, but it was not long before he joined city rivals Dynamo.

-Kokorin had been seen as the great hope in Russian soccer since he was a teenager and the hype only increased when he scored on his Dynamo debut at the age of 17.
+Kokorin had been seen as the great hope in Russian football since he was a teenager and the hype only increased when he scored on his Dynamo debut at the age of 17.

 Now 23, he was named as Russian young player of the year in 2011 and continued his rapid progress by earning a call-up to the national team for Euro 2012.